tom-draper/api-analytics/README.md

 ## Monitoring (coming soon)

 Opt-in active API monitoring is coming soon.
-Our servers will regulalrly ping your API endpoints to monitor uptime and response time.
+Our servers will regularly ping your API endpoints to monitor uptime and response time.
 Optional email alerts to notify you when your endpoints are down will also be available.

 ![Monitoring](https://user-images.githubusercontent.com/41476809/208298759-f937b668-2d86-43a2-b615-6b7f0b2bc20c.png)